Vietnamese Tea Meditation in Auckland, New Zealand

 "Tea meditation is the art of finding stillness in a cup of tea, and enjoy yourself on a journey of self-discovery" ~ Sierra Truong.

-In January 2023, coming back from our 40 days trip to Hanoi, my home city, I started to run tea meditation sessions in Auckland.
-And it wasn't a big surprise to me that everyone doing the session really enjoyed the stillness in just a normal cup of tea.
-It was not a cafein thing ( though it could be if I steep the tea for too long) rather than the calming process of preparing and tasting the tea.
-In my tea meditation session, we first start with a mindfulness practice of doing the tea ceremony then followed by a short silent meditation by the end.
+In January 2023, after returning from a 40-day trip to Hanoi, my hometown, I began running tea meditation sessions in Auckland.
+It wasn’t surprising to me that everyone who participated in the session truly enjoyed the stillness found in a simple cup of tea.
+It wasn't about caffeine (though it could be, if I steeped the tea for too long), but rather the calming process of preparing and tasting the tea.
+In my tea meditation sessions, we start with a mindfulness practice through the tea ceremony, followed by a short period of silent meditation at the end.

-Meditation has always been a big part of my life for over a decade up to this point but it was never easy for me to sit still to meditate in silent.
-Regardless of the fact that I have been meditating for years, being an entrepreneur does require me more practice on a daily basis so that I could continue do my life better.
-As an entrepreneur, my brain is way more active than when I was a nun, and also when I was working a 9-5 for a company.
-My brain is constantly filled with both exciting ideas and at the same time a huge amount of anxiety.
-To be able to relax more yet still being productive, I started to look at designing my daily life as a meditation practice.
-Every single task I do will be connected as a flow of being in the now from this moment to the next.
-And this was when I looked at my morning tea as something a little extra.
-My morning routine gets a bit longer but my whole day also gets more productive.
-My assessment on productivity isn't based on the quantity of tasks get done.
-It is based on my most important task being completed in the state of being present.
+Meditation has been an important part of my life for over a decade, but sitting still in silence to meditate has never been easy for me.
+Despite having meditated for years, being an entrepreneur requires more daily practice to help me live my life better.
+As an entrepreneur, my brain is much more active than when I was a nun or working a 9-5 job.
+It is constantly filled with both exciting ideas and a large amount of anxiety.
+To find a way to relax while still being productive, I started designing my daily life as a meditation practice.
+Every task I do becomes part of a flow, connecting me to the present moment, from one moment to the next.
+That’s when I began to see my morning tea as something extra.
+My morning routine has become a little longer, but my whole day feels more productive.
+However, my definition of productivity isn’t based on the quantity of tasks completed—it’s about achieving my most important task while being fully present.

-Vietnamese tea ceremony is one of the simplest tea ceremonies in Asia.
-It isn't about the clothes you wear to be part of it, it also isn't about your knowledge and skills on preparing the tea.
-It is just about you and the cup of tea.
-That's why I love using this simple tea ceremony in my tea meditation workshops in Auckland.
-I am no tea master.
-I am just someone that loves meditation and sharing the art of mindfulness & meditation through this ancient tea practice that I have a direct connection to.
-Every house in Vietnam has a set of tea pot and cups and they drink tea ( most commonly green tea) almost everyday.
-When I was little, I sometimes wondered why the adults in my house always drink such a boring liquid.
-Now I totally get it.
-It is simply because the process of it is very calming.
-You can't rush pouring hot water into the pot.
-You can't rush transfer water from your pot to all the little tea cups.
-The preparation slow you down.
-And by the time it is ready to enjoy the cup of tea, you would want to hold the little cup with both hands, give it a sniff and take little sips to awaken all of your senses.
+The Vietnamese tea ceremony is really simple.
+It isn’t about the clothes you wear or the knowledge and skills you have for preparing the tea.
+It’s simply about you and the cup of tea.
+That’s why I love using this simple tea ceremony in my tea meditation workshops in Auckland.
+I’m not a tea master.
+I’m just someone who loves meditation and sharing the art of mindfulness through this ancient tea practice that I have a deep connection to.
+In Vietnam, every household has a tea set, and they drink tea (most commonly green tea) almost every day.
+When I was young, I sometimes wondered why the adults in my house always drank such a simple liquid.
+Now, I totally understand.
+It’s because the process itself is very calming.
+You can’t rush pouring hot water into the pot.
+You can’t rush transferring the water from the pot into all the little cups.
+The preparation slows you down.
+And by the time it’s ready to enjoy, you want to hold the little cup with both hands, inhale its aroma, and take small sips to awaken all of your senses.

 This is how you can do a Vietnamese green tea ceremony at home: